Yamnasid09/Radioactive-decay/README.md

 A clean, well-tested toolkit to simulate radioactive decay and reproduce the exponential law.

-**Motivation:** I wanted a tiny simulator to verify the exponential decay law and practice basic software practices for the exam.

 **Scope:** This is a small teaching project, not a full package.